top of page

 Google's Housing Project

 By 2025, we are going to have a small city in front of our park.
-SVNA has been working with the Sobrato Organization since 2017 on the development of the project.
+SVNA has been working with the Sobrato Organization since 2017, giving feedback on the develop-ment of the project.
 The South Parcel, on the La Avenida side, is now under construction.
-Sobrato will start on the North Parcel, on the Space Park side, sometime in 2023.
+Sobrato will start on the North Parcel, on the Space Park side, sometime in 2023 or 2024.

-In our meetings with Senior VP Tim Steele, we asked if Sobrato could install a gate at the end of El Centro, so we can walk, bike, dine, and shop in the new development.
-Mr. Steele said a gate sub-project will be added to the plan if we can get agreement from residents and park management.
-During our monthly meetings, many residents have spoken up in favor of the gate and opened the discussion of other potential gates.
+In our meetings with Senior VP Tim Steele, we asked if Sobrato could install a gate at the end of El Centro, so we can walk, bike, dine, and shop in the new "mixed-use" development.
+Mr. Steele said a gate sub-project can be added to the plan if we can get agreement from residents and park management.
+During our monthly meetings, many residents have spoken up in favor of the gate and opened the discussion of other potential gates, so we're going to continue to work on that.

 Construction in Progress

 Tim told us that they have placed vibration monitors in the park to record any potential disturbances to our homes.
 If your home has been leveled and you have the paperwork to prove it, they will restore any leveling changes or damage done by construction.
-But because they are using auger technology instead of jack-hammers for excavating, any such disturbances should be minimized.
+But because they are using auger technology instead of jack-hammers for excavating, they think any such disturbances will be minimized.

-Devcon Construction is the builder, and they started with the new Google office building on the corner of Inigo and La Avenida first.
+Devcon Construction is the builder, and the South Parcel development started with the new Google office building on the corner of Inigo and La Avenida first.
 There will eventually be a light at that corner, and CalTrans will be reconfiguring the 101 offramp to divert traffic into that area, which should ease traffic on Shoreline.

 Sobrato has a construction office in the Pear Theatre office building, but we can phone Jonah Elisha at (808) 747-3462 to talk about any concerns about their project.